anonymous-code-dev/KARMA/Readme.md

 **Dataset**

-The datasets utilized in this paper can be found in the ``datasets`` folder.
+The datasets utilized in this paper can be found in the ``datasets`` folder.\
+(You can also obtain the original datasets by requesting them from [iTrust](https://itrust.sutd.edu.sg/).)

 Build environment
 -------------